-Equipment leasing revenues increased approximately 75% in the first quarter of fiscal 2012 from the first quarter of fiscal 2011.
+Equipment leasing revenues increased approximately 89% in the second quarter of fiscal 2012 from the second quarter of fiscal 2011.
+Factors contributing to this increase include higher activity levels in South America and North America, increased marine leasing activity and, to a lesser extent, increased demand in Europe.
+The additional equipment that we deployed in South America during the first and second quarter of fiscal 2012 enabled us to take advantage of the growing demand in that area.
+Equipment leasing revenues increased approximately 81% in the first six months of fiscal 2012 from the first six months of fiscal 2011.
 A number of factors contributed to this significant increase.
-These factors include increased demand in the United States, a stronger winter season in Canada, the addition of additional equipment to our lease pool such as cable-free recording systems and equipment from AES, increased activity in South America, increased rentals of downhole equipment and increased marine equipment rentals.
+These factors include increased demand in the United States, a stronger winter season in Canada, the addition of equipment to our lease pool from AES, increased activity in South America, increased rentals of downhole equipment and increased marine equipment rentals.
 Our first fiscal quarter has historically been the strongest quarter for our leasing business due to very high seasonal demand in Canada and Russia.
-This year's first quarter reflects that trend and we would not expect subsequent periods in fiscal 2012 to reflect the same level of activity.
 In Canada, we experienced very high demand and utilization of our lease pool during the first quarter of fiscal 2012.
-In Russia, while we did experience essentially full utilization for much of the first quarter of fiscal 2012, the winter season there was unusually short and leasing revenues in the fiscal 2012 first quarter were actually slightly less than in the first quarter of fiscal 2011.
-As discussed above, during the first quarter of fiscal 2012 we deployed additional equipment into South America.
-While leasing revenues in South America in the first quarter of fiscal 2012 did increase over the first quarter of 2011, the majority of the additional equipment did not generate revenue during this period.
+In Russia, while we did experience essentially full utilization for much of the first quarter of fiscal 2012, the winter season there was unusually short and leasing revenues in the fiscal 2012 first quarter were slightly less than in the first quarter of fiscal 2011.

 From time to time, we sell equipment from our lease pool based on specific customer demand and as opportunities present themselves in order to redeploy our capital in other lease pool assets.
 Accordingly, these transactions tend to occur sporadically and are difficult to predict.
 Often, the equipment that is sold from our lease pool has been in service, and therefore depreciated, for some period of time.
 Accordingly, the equipment sold may have a relatively low net book value at the time of the sale, resulting in a relatively high gross margin from the transaction.
 The amount of the margin on a particular transaction varies greatly based primarily upon the age of the equipment.
-For the three months ended April 30, 2011 and 2010, sales of lease pool equipment generated gross profit of approximately \$238,000 and \$214,000, respectively.
+The gross profit from sales of lease pool equipment for the three months ended July 31, 2011 and 2010 was approximately \$219,000 and \$59,000, respectively.
+For the six months ended July 31, 2011 and 2010, sales of lease pool equipment generated gross profit of approximately \$457,000 and \$273,000, respectively.

 Periodically, we sell new seismic equipment that we acquire from others.
 On occasion, these sales may be structured with a significant down payment and the balance financed over a period of time at a market rate of interest.
 These sales are also difficult to predict and do not follow any seasonal patterns.
 Also, AES regularly sells equipment that it produces.
-For the three months ended April 30, 2011 and 2010, sales of new seismic equipment generated gross profit of approximately \$139,000 and \$50,000, respectively.
+The gross profit from sales of new seismic equipment for the three months ended July 31, 2011 and 2010 was approximately \$39,000 and \$162,000, respectively.
+For the six months ended July 31, 2011 and 2010, sales of new seismic equipment generated gross profit of approximately \$179,000 and \$212,000, respectively.